DebugML/debugml.github.io/_posts/2024-07-09-logicbreaks.md

 ## A Logic-based Framework for Rule-following

-Our main idea is to study rule-following as inference in propositional Horn logic.
+To study rule-following, we model it as inference in propositional Horn logic.
-Although our starting motivation is to better understand jailbreak attacks, it will be helpful to more broadly consider *dependency relations*, which propositional Horn logic is well-suited to modeling.
+Moreover, although our starting motivation is to better understand jailbreak attacks, it will be helpful to more broadly consider *dependency relations*, which is especially well-suited to propositional Horn logic.
-As a running example, we consider the task of crafting items in [Minecraft](https://www.minecraft.net) according to a recipe list.
+As a running example, consider the task of crafting items in [Minecraft](https://www.minecraft.net).
-For instance, a player may have the following recipe list and starting items:
+For instance, a player may have the following crafting recipes and starting items:

 {% include gallery id="gallery_mc_example" caption="Crafting items in Minecraft.
 Given a recipe list and some starting items, what items can the player make?" %}